opencompute/rallly/README.md

 ### Translators 🌐

-You can help translate Rallly to another language by following our [guide for translators](https://support.rallly.co/contribute/translations).
+You can help translate Kinpal to another language by following our [guide for translators](https://support.rallly.co/contribute/translations).

 ## License

-Rallly is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
+Kinpal is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 See [LICENSE](LICENSE) for more detail.

 ## Sponsors